 Optimise Product Description Pages

-Product pages serve as the heart of jewelry e-commerce sites and require thorough optimisation to perform effectively in search both in traditional search listings and organic shopping listings.
+Product pages serve as the heart of jewellery e-commerce sites and require thorough optimisation to perform effectively in search, both in traditional search listings and organic shopping listings.
 Each product page should include clear, descriptive product titles that incorporate relevant keywords while accurately describing the item, such as “Platinum 1ct Diamond Round Cut Four Claw Solitaire Ring” rather than generic product codes or vague descriptions.
 This detail helps both search engines and customers understand exactly what’s being offered.

 Product descriptions should be detailed and unique, highlighting diamond details such as stone type, shape, carat size, clarity, colour, certificate information, ring design, materials, craftsmanship, special features and more.
-Generic manufacturer descriptions should be avoided in favour of original content that addresses potential customer questions and incorporates relevant keywords naturally.

 High-quality product images are essential for jewellery items, but they must be properly optimised with descriptive file names, compressed file sizes for faster loading, and image alt text that describes the product for both accessibility and SEO benefits.
 Include multiple angles of your jewellery photos on your product description pages.
 Show the jewellery product in a 360-degree spin to give your customers a near-buying experience from a big shopping centre.